kenneth0307/BloxRatP/README.md

 ### `isCircular` (Boolean):

-Does what it says on the tin: Sets whether or not the returned image is circular.
+Sets whether or not the returned image is circular.

 Options: `true`, `false` (default)